Promiser44/hello-world/README.md

 # hello-world

 HI all,
-I'm Promiser44 that new to the github!!
+I'm Adam Oon (previously known as Promiser44) that new to the github!!